 Personally speaking, I don’t recommend buying stones below I1 clarity grades as they usually have inclusions that can be seen with the naked eye and/or may also pose durability issues for your engagement ring.

-The grading process involves a skilled gemologist who examines the diamond under a 10X powered microscope and subsequently classified into its clarity rating based on its inclusions.
-Below is a quick breakdown of what each individual ratings mean.
+The grading process involves a skilled gemologist who examines the diamond under a 10X powered microscope.
+The diamond is subsequently classified into a clarity rating based on an assessment of its inclusions.

 – FL (Flawless) – No inclusions or visible blemishes under 10× magnification.